 Post-Employment Health Plan (PEHP)

-The Post Employment Health Plan (PEHP) is designed to help employees defray the cost of health care after separation from County service.
-There are two different types of PEHP accounts offered by the County and your account type is determined by your bargaining unit.
-When you retire or separate from County service, you can submit claims for qualified medical expenses to be reimbursed by the funds in your PEHP account.
+A Post Employment Health Plan (PEHP) is designed to assist employees defray the cost of health care after separating from County service.
+The type of PEHP account depends on your bargaining unit (BU) at the time of your separation.
+Please review your BU MOU for further details on how your PEHP is funded.
+Once you retire or separate from County service, you can submit reimbursement requests for qualified medical expenses from your PEHP account.

 PEHP Accounts by Bargaining Unit